cosmos/ibc-go/docs/docs/01-ibc/02-integration.md

 ## Integrating the IBC module

-Integrating the IBC module to your SDK-based application is straighforward.
+Integrating the IBC module to your SDK-based application is straightforward.
 The general changes can be summarized in the following steps:

 - Add required modules to the `module.BasicManager`
 - Define additional `Keeper` fields for the new modules on the `App` type